centrahq/api-documentation/pages/03.fe-development/11.backinstock/01.rule/docs.md

 ---
-title: Back in stock feature
+title: Back in stock feature using Rulemailer
-altTitle: Back in stock
+altTitle: Back in stock with Rule
 taxonomy:
     category: docs
 excerpt: It is possible to set up the Back in stock feature to e-mail your customers reminders when an item is back in stock.
 Here's how you can configure it.